She wakes up in a massacre, drool and blood dripping down the front of her shirt as she stares emptily at the two dead bodies before her.

 On the screen the movie opens with a scene of a crying geisha folded over the dead body of her lover.
 Naruto makes a tiny little gasp and crams a handful of buttered popcorn into his mouth as he gets swept up into the plot.

-Sasuke very carefully stretches out and puts her right foot into Sakura’s lap and tenses as hands cradles her foot.
-But Sakura is gentle – a soft hum as she removes the old coat with careful swipes with the cotton ball and Sasuke finds herself slowly relaxing as she loses herself in the movie.
+Sasuke very carefully stretches out and puts her right foot into Sakura’s lap, tensing as unfamiliar hands cradles her foot.
+But Sakura is gentle – a soft hum as she removes the old coat with careful swipes with the cotton ball, and Sasuke finds herself slowly relaxing as she loses herself in the movie.

-One foot is exchanged for the other and when Sakura is done and Sasuke makes to remove her feet Sakura gives her pants a little tug until she’s lying half-curled into the corner with both her feet in the pink haired girl’s lap, one hand gently resting against her ankle.
+One foot is exchanged for the other and when Sakura is done and when Sasuke makes to remove her feet Sakura gives her pants a little tug until she’s lying half-curled into the corner with both her feet in the other girl’s lap, one hand innocently resting against her ankle.

 Kakashi hands them the papers for the Chuunin Exam three weeks later.